awsdocs/amazon-personalize-developer-guide/doc_source/how-it-works.md

 ## User Events<a name="how-it-works-events"></a>

-Amazon Personalize can consume real time user event data to be used for model training either alone or combined with historical data\.
+Amazon Personalize can consume real time [user events](API_UBS_Event.md) to be used for model training either alone or combined with historical data\.

 For more information, see [Recording Events](recording-events.md)\.